mllrsohn/gulp-protractor/README.md

   // seleniumAddress: 'http://localhost:4444/wd/hub',
 ```

-The second option is to let the gulp task handle it with the built-in webdriver snippet.
+The third option is to let the gulp task handle it with the built-in webdriver snippet.
 If you decide to start it that way, the task will keep running indefinitely.

 ```javascript